In-patient luxury rehab center in Thailand

 1. Anxiety

 Anxiety is an intense feeling of dread, unease, fear, and worry.
-While everyone can be anxious from time to time, anxiety as a mental health disorder can be debilitating.
-Since BDD is a type of anxiety disorder, it’s not surprising anxiety is a major effect or complication of this condition.
-For example, one study found that body dysmorphic disorder was relatively common among college students and was strongly associated with stress and anxiety.
+While it is possible for everyone to be anxious from time to time, anxiety as a mental health disorder tends to be debilitating.

-The symptoms may vary, but a person tends to become nervous and restless.
+The symptoms vary, but a person tends to become nervous and restless.
 Other symptoms include hyperventilation, increased heart rate, sweating, trembling, and difficulty controlling worry.
 When left unmanaged, irrational thoughts associated with body dysmorphic disorder become more intense and lead to anxiety symptoms.

 2. Depression

-Depression is a serious mental health disorder characterized by persistent feelings of sadness, hopelessness, and helplessness.
-It affects how a person thinks, feels, and behaves.
-Evidence shows body dysmorphic disorder and depression are strongly related.
-It’s highly unlikely BDD is only a symptom of depression, but it can contribute to it as well.
-Recognizing depression in patients with BDD can be difficult because its symptoms are often concealed due to shame and embarrassment.
+It’s highly unlikely BDD is a symptom of depression, but it contributes to it as well.
+Recognizing depression in patients with BDD is difficult because its symptoms are often concealed due to shame and embarrassment.

-Plus depression is also caused by various factors, including low serotonin, which happens to be one of the causes of BDD.
+Plus depression is caused by various factors, including low serotonin, which happens to be one of the causes of BDD.

 A person with depression is constantly sad, loses hope, thinks they’re worthless, loses interest in activities they used to enjoy, and becomes socially isolated.